LyondellBasell Industries N.V. (LYB) Reveals an Earnings Mystery

 LyondellBasell Industries N.V.
-(NYSE:LYB) went up by 2.30% from its latest closing price compared to the recent 1-year high of $98.91.
-The company’s stock price has collected 5.74% of gains in the last five trading sessions.
-Press Release reported on 08/21/20 that LyondellBasell Announces Quarterly Dividend
+(NYSE:LYB) went down by -2.41% from its latest closing price compared to the recent 1-year high of $98.91.
+The company’s stock price has collected -0.77% of loss in the last five trading sessions.
+Press Release reported on 09/08/20 that (PR) LyondellBasell Successfully Starts Up New Pilot Molecular Recycling Facility

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.